A Systematic Search for Big Dippers in ASAS-SN: Methods

-We checked the $V$-band ASAS-SN data for each of our targets to look for additional events that were missed by our search, as we only applied our automated search to the $g$-band ASAS-SN data.
-For each of the candidates, we checked the ALLWISE/NEOWISE \citep{Wright2010, Mainzer_2011} light curves, extracted using tools from \cite{Hwang_2020}.
+We checked the earlier $V$-band ASAS-SN data for each of our final candidates to look for additional dimming events.
+We also checked their ALLWISE/NEOWISE \citep{Wright2010, Mainzer_2011} light curves, extracted using tools from \cite{Hwang_2020}.
 One source, J183210$-$173432, lacked \WISE \space data due to the proximity of a bright star.
 We searched VizieR \citep{Ochsenbein_2000} for archival data on each source, in particular for reports of X-ray detections, infrared excesses, and prior variability.
 We examined LAMOST \citep{lamost} and APOGEE \citep{Eisenstein_2011} spectra when available to search for Balmer (or other) emission lines.
-We used \WISE, 2MASS \citep{Cutri03}, \GALEX \space \citep{Bianchi11}, and \Gaia{} \citep{Gaia23_gspc} photometry to examine the source spectral energy distributions (SEDs), in particular to look for mid-IR emission excesses indicating the presence of circumstellar dust.
-We visually inspect the SEDs and compare the photometry to stellar models using \cite{Castelli03} model atmospheres from {\tt pystellibs}\footnote{\url{https://github.com/mfouesneau/pystellibs}} to identify targets with IR excesses.
+We used \WISE, 2MASS \citep{Cutri03}, \GALEX \space \citep{Bianchi11}, and \Gaia{} \citep{Gaia23_gspc} photometry to examine the source spectral energy distributions (SEDs), in particular to look for mid-IR emission excesses relative to \cite{Castelli03} model stellar atmospheres from {\tt pystellibs}\footnote{\url{https://github.com/mfouesneau/pystellibs}} indicating the presence of circumstellar dust.
 Finally, for targets flagged as variable stars in other catalogs, we use a Lomb-Scargle periodogram \citep{Lomb_1976, Scargle_1982} to determine the period.
-We also looked for indications of binarity using \Gaia{}.

 We used two \Gaia{} statistics to search for evidence of binarity.
 The \Gaia{} parameter RUWE (renormalized unit weight error) is related to the astrometric goodness of fit and a value higher than 1.4 is a good indicator of binarity \citep{GaiaColab, GaiaDR3}.
 The Gaia parameter {\tt rv\_amplitude\_robust} ($RV_{amp}$), is the peak-to-peak amplitude of the Gaia RV measurements after outlier rejection.
 It can be used to identify binaries without orbital solutions, with systems having $RV_{amp} > 20$ km/s very likely to be binaries \citep{GaiaColab, GaiaDR3}.